 My journey with honeybees began at around the same time.
 While attending graduate school and completing my work at Mission Hill, I volunteered with a small collective of beekeepers.
 Together we started the Boston Area Beekeeper Association and the Boston Tour de Hives, a bicycle powered apiary tour of the greater Boston area.

-I've since set roots in Western Massachusetts, a region that sits on the stolen land of indigenous people from the Nipmuc, Pocomtuc and Wabanaki Confederacy.
+I've since set roots in Western Massachusetts.
 Here, I've taken all of the organizational, agricultural and apicultural skills I cultivated as a young person and created my own small business built upon the practices of reciprocity modeled by the social structures of the bees themselves.